 But…this time “Prince Charming” came in the form of

 a tall, lanky, 6-footer.
 He, being Mr. Right, became the

 next instigator in making wedding bells ring.
 Daughter

-#2 being the no-nonsense, frugal, get-it-done person that she is, decided “The Wedding Dress” was fine for her.
+#2 being the no-nonsense, frugal, get-it-done person that she is, she decided “The Wedding Dress” was fine for her.